L-vdM/EU-renewable-energy-modelling-framework/README.md

 ```

 ## Example input and output data
-If you are interested in the output data from the work
+If you are interested in the output data from the work submitted to publish or have difficulty finding input data feel free to contact me.

-## Contributing to this framework
+## Other questions or Contributions to this framework
-Contributions to this framework are greatly appreciated and encouraged.
+Contributions to this framework are appreciated and encouraged.

-To contribute an update simply:
-* Submit an issue describing your proposed change to the repo in question.
-* or feel free to contact me directly.
+To contribute an update or if you have any other questions feel free to contact me.